Are you interested in becoming a spearfisher? Or as the pros call it, a spearo?

 One of the best ideas is to be subtle and slow.
 A fish feels more comfortable around something that is still.
 There are many other perks to this, such as saving your energy and breath.

-Experienced spearos will use a large breath to settle near a hole or spot where there are many fish.
+Experienced spearos will use a large breath to settle near a hole or spot where there are much fish.
 They’ll wait for the fish to come to them.
 Never chase a fish – that’ll leave you exhausted and hungry.

 7. Stay Aware of Your Surroundings